saarzhanova/saarzhanova/README.md

 ## Hi there 👋

 I'm a self-learner passionate about languages (both human and programming ones) and user-centered design.

-I specialize in spatial and geospatial semantics, working to improve spatial experience, navigation, and user insights to how we move through and understand space.
+Specialize in spatial and geospatial semantics, working to improve spatial experience, navigation, and user insights to how we move through and understand space.

 - 🔭 Currently studying Human-Computer Interaction, Graphics and Design